Time and the Trickster

 I request your assistance in handling an unusual matter that requires special skills that you possess.
 Please meet me this Saturday at ten o'clock at the following address.

 The letter had the address under the message, but not signature and Rose had been very tempted to throw it out or call UNIT until a note from Eve had arrived.
-It had been the shortest message that her friend had ever sent with only two words: have fun.
+It had been the shortest message that her friend had ever sent with only two words: good luck.

 Folding up the letter, Rose slipped it into her coat pocket and examined the shop again.
 It was a small place with large windows that had old antiques on display.
 Unfortunately it reminded her a bit of the shop where she had brought the brooch last Christmas as part of a plan by the White Guardian.
-Rose's hand went to her pocket to check for the sonic pen and her phone was tucked in the pocket of her coat.
+Rose's hand went to her pocket to check that her sonic pen and phone were still in reach.
 She nibbled at her lip for a moment before her curiosity and sense of adventure won the internal debate.
 Walking across the street, Rose went to the front door, pulled it open and stepped inside the shop.
-An old fashioned bell rang at the top of the door as she stepped further into the shop.
+An old fashioned bell rang at the top of the door breaking the silence, but Rose moved further into the shop.

 It was clean with glass lamps hanging throughout the main room from the high ceiling.
-A thick green carpet squished under Rose's feet as she stepped inside.
+A thick green carpet squished under Rose's feet with each step.
 The room was filled with tables with various items on them from music boxes to small statues.
-Several paintings of varying ages were on display on the walls or on standing easels.
-She stepped further into the room, her shoulder brushing a tall standing plants and she caught a glimpse of herself in an ornate full length mirror.
+Several paintings of varying ages were displayed on the walls or on standing easels.
+Her shoulder brushed a tall standing plant as she moved and she caught a glimpse of herself in an ornate full length mirror.
 On a table next to her was a beautiful old fashioned necklace sitting in a small ornate box.
 Gently Rose picked up the box and examined the necklace, it looked almost medieval in design with a large blue stone surrounded by engraved gold and decorated with pearls.

 "Hello," a strange voice called from the far side of the room.